willkg/douglas/docs/dev_writing_plugins.rst

 You can also specify the template to use by setting the ``"template_name"`` variable in the returned dict.
-If the template specified doesn't exist, Pyblosxom will use the ``story`` template for the specified flavour.
+If the template specified doesn't exist, Douglas will use the ``story`` template for the specified flavour.

 For example, if you were creating a tumblelog and the file parsed was